Categories

 CME credit registration is open to all CME providers accredited within the ACCME system.
 The CME providers determine which of their activities meet ABS’s requirements in support of physician engagement in lifelong learning and quality improvement.

 Once an activity has ended, it is no longer searchable in CME Passport.
-Contact the CME provider to inquire about ABS CC eligibility for a specific activity.
+Contact the CME provider to inquire about ABS Continuous Certification eligibility for a specific activity.

-All accredited AMA PRA Category 1TM CME activities are eligible for ABS CC credit.
-Some activities may also meet the requirements to grant ABS self-assessment credit.
+All accredited AMA PRA Category 1TM CME activities are eligible for ABS Continuous Certification credit.
+Some activities may also meet the requirements to grant CME self-assessment credit.
 Eligible activities may include live and online courses, attending society meetings, Grand Rounds, Quality/Performance improvement, and more.

-Visit ACCME’s CME Passport to search the list of CME activities that earn you credit towards ABS CC requirements.
+Visit ACCME’s CME Passport to search the list of CME activities that earn you credit towards ABS Continuous Certification requirements.